wider2/ASP.NET-CORE-RentEquipment/README.md

 Customer can
-add items to the shopping cart delete them from the cart submit the order print the order download order as the text file
+add items to the shopping cart, delete them from the cart, submit the order, print the order, download order as the text file

 to run this application, you has to open folder /sql/ and run that script in your SQL client.